TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/DataTypes/Index.rst

 imgResource
 ===========

-.. todo: This seems to be a suplicate of Documentation/Functions/Imgresource.rst?
+.. todo: This seems to be a duplicate of Documentation/Functions/Imgresource.rst?

 ..  t3-data-type:: imgResource